CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 }
 ```

 Without the basic facilities for effective runtime type checking, JavaScript at runtime is entirely dependent on *extra work* to inform the runtime about type metadata.
-A perfect example of this is [Cal.com's `event-types.ts` zod schemas](https://github.com/calcom/cal.com/blob/main/apps/api/v1/lib/validations/event-type.ts):
+Another example of this is [Cal.com's `event-types.ts` zod schemas](https://github.com/calcom/cal.com/blob/main/apps/api/v1/lib/validations/event-type.ts) which shows a different pattern using Zod schemas (this being their V1 API versus the previous V2 API example above):

 <CodeSplitter>
   <template #left>